jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) including in a return for the taxable period in which the election date occurs an amount of output tax on the disposal of each asset referred to in subsection (3KB)﻿(b) equal to the tax on a taxable supply having a value equal to the total of—
     (i) each amount, which may be estimated using a method acceptable to the Commissioner if adequate records are not available, that affects under subsection (3K) the calculation of the registered person’s input tax before the election date and is included in the cost of the asset; and
     (ii) each amount arising from the asset, which may be estimated using a method acceptable to the Commissioner if adequate records are not available, that affects under subsection (3K) the calculation of the registered person’s input tax before the election date and is included in the operating costs of the asset in the period of 7 years before the election date.
-(3L) For the purposes of subsection (3), a registered person who is non-resident may deduct input tax as defined in section 3A(1)﻿(a) or (c) to the extent to which the registered person uses the goods or services for, or has the goods and services available for use in, making taxable supplies, treating all the supplies made by the person as if they were made and received in New Zealand.
+(3L) For the purposes of subsection (3), a registered person who is non-resident may deduct input tax as defined in section 3A(1)﻿(a) or (c) to the extent to which the registered person uses the goods and services for, or intends the goods or services for use in, making taxable supplies, treating all the supplies made by the person as if they are made and received in New Zealand.
-(3LB) For the purposes of subsection (3), a registered person who is non-resident may deduct input tax as defined in section 3A(1)﻿(b) if the deduction is not denied by subsection (3LC).
+(3LB) For the purposes of subsection (3), a registered person who is non-resident may deduct input tax as defined in section 3(1)﻿(b) to the extent to which the goods or services are used for, or intended to be used in, making taxable supplies, treating all supplies made by the person as if they were made and received in New Zealand.
 (3LC) A registered person who is non-resident may not deduct input tax as defined in section 3A(1)﻿(b) if the imported goods are—
   (a) supplied to a person (the recipient) who—
     (i) is not a registered person; or